-• Taking the first step to reducing or quitting alcohol consumption is an important one, and McLaren is here to help you along the way.
+Taking the first step to reducing or quitting alcohol consumption is an important one, and McLaren is here to help you along the way.
 It is always a good idea to have regular appointments with your doctor when making lifestyle changes.
 Your doctor will help keep you on track.
 If you want to learn more about Reducing/Quitting Alcohol Consumption visit WebMD.com.
-Select the "Health A-Z" section; choose "Common Topics"; then "Alcoholism".
-You may also call McLaren Customer Service (888) 327-0671 and ask to speak to your Nurse.
+Select the "Health A-Z" section; choose "Common Topics;" then "Alcohol Abuse."
+You may also call McLaren Customer Service at (888) 327-0671 (TTY:711) and ask to speak to your nurse.
+WebMD.com does not replace the medical advice from your doctor.